Posted by Idaho Youth Ranch on Aug 13, 2019 9:22:31 AM

 - Sleep issues

-- And physical problems like headaches and stomachaches
+- Physical problems like headaches and stomachaches

 There are different types of anxieties, including phobias (fear of specific situations or things), generalized anxiety (a feeling of "doom" and excessive worry about the future), social anxiety (extreme stress about being judged by others, often resulting in shyness and social issues), and panic disorders (episodes of intense fear with physical symptoms like shaking, sweating, and pounding heartbeat).